-From a statistical physics viewpoint, one is interested in parameterizing the above problem via a real-valued parameter say $\beta$, often called the ``\tsh{inverse} temperature'' of the system, such that as $\beta\to\infty$, we get the strong disorder regime, while for finite values of $\beta$, we have the weak disorder regime.
-One interesting way of parameterizing the above problem is to consider the original graph $\KK_n$ with some edge random variables $w_e$ and consider the model $\GG_n(\beta)$ where each edge is given weight $l_e(\beta) = \exp(\beta w_e)$.
-The $\beta \to \infty$ regime then corresponds to the strong disorder regime with edge weights \tsh{$w_e$}, the $\beta = 0$ regime corresponds to the graph distance regime (where each edge has fixed weight $1$), while finite positive values of $\beta$ are supposed to model the weak disorder regime and are meant to interpolate between the graph distance regime and the strong disorder regime.
-What is of paramount interest is to understand if and when a transition occurs, namely given some model $\KK_n$ of network on $n$ vertices and edge distribution \tsh{$w_e\sim F$}, e.g.\ the uniform or exponential distribution, is there some finite value of $\beta$ for which a transition occurs from the weak disorder regime to the strong disorder regime, where the graph begins to behave as in the strong disorder regime?
+From a statistical physics viewpoint, one is interested in parametrizing the above problem via a real-valued parameter say $\beta $, often called the ``inverse temperature'' of the system, such that as $\beta\to\infty$, we get the strong disorder regime, while for finite values of $\beta$, we have the weak disorder regime.
+One interesting way of parameterizing the above problem is to consider the original graph $\KK_n$ with some edge random variables $w_e$ and consider the model~$\GG_n(\beta)$ where each edge is given weight $l_e(\beta) = \exp(\beta w_e)$.
+The $\beta\to\infty$ regime then corresponds to the strong disorder regime with edge weights~$w_e$, the $\beta= 0$ regime corresponds to the graph distance regime (where each edge has fixed weight $1$), while finite positive values of $\beta$ are supposed to model the weak disorder regime and are meant to interpolate between the graph distance regime and the strong disorder regime.
+What is of paramount interest is to understand if and when a transition occurs, namely given some model~$\KK_n$ of network on $n$ vertices and edge distribution $w_e\sim F$, for example,\ the uniform or exponential distribution, is there some finite value of $\beta$ for which a transition occurs from the weak disorder regime to the strong disorder regime, where the graph begins to behave as in the strong disorder regime?